When is Chilling Adventures of Sabrina season 3 released? What’s going to happen?

 — NetflixQueue (@NetflixQueue) December 7, 2019

-Manufacturing on season three (it shot again to again with season four) started in Vancouver on the finish of April, and ran by the summer season.
-We have been hoping to get the third block of episodes in time for Halloween (CAOS was Netflix’s massive present on the identical time in 2018), however that may have solely given the manufacturing staff six months to show round eight episodes.
+Manufacturing on season three (it shot again to again with season four) started in Vancouver on the finish of April, and ran by the summer time.
+We had been hoping to get the third block of episodes in time for Halloween (CAOS was Netflix’s huge present on the identical time in 2018), however that might have solely given the manufacturing staff six months to show round eight episodes.
 Nonetheless, not lengthy to attend now, although…

 — See What’s Subsequent (@seewhatsnext) December 18, 2018